-While in Corinth, we will see the ruins of the ancient temple of Apollo, the agora, the Roman Odeon and Gallio's seat, the chair from which the Roman governor Junius Gallio refused to condemn St. Paul.
+While in Corinth, we saw the ruins of the ancient temple of Apollo, the agora, the Roman Odeon and Gallio's seat, the chair from which the Roman governor Junius Gallio refused to condemn St. Paul.
 Gallio was not your average Roman governor, but the brother of Seneca, the famous philosopher and tutor of Nero.
 Corinth has been an archaeological dig since 1895, so we will stop by the small archeological museum in Corinth.
 We will visit Cenchreae, the eastern port of Corinth, where St. Paul shaved his head "because of a vow he had taken" (Acts 18:18) and then see the old harbor from which he sailed on to Ephesus before returning to Athens.
 Several years later, St. Paul would write two letters to the troubled "Church of God which is in Corinth" (1 Corinthians 1:2) and it is in the first of these letters that he would define what love means for a Christian: "Love is patient and kind.
 Love is not jealous, conceited or arrogant.
 Love is not ill-mannered, selfish or irritable.
 Love keeps no record of wrongs.
 Love does not rejoice in evil but rejoices in the truth.
 Love is eternal.
 Make love your aim" (1 Corinthians 13:4-6, 8; 14:1).

-Thursday, June 2nd Day 4
+Thursday, June 2nd Day 5 - The Monastery of Osios Loukas and Delphi

-After breakfast we depart Athens for a 6 night/7day coach tour of Greece.
-Today we will visit the Monastery of Osios Loukas or St. Luke of Steiris, a 10th century monk.
+After breakfast we departed Athens for a 6 night/7day coach tour of Greece.
+Today we visited the Monastery of Osios Loukas or St. Luke of Steiris, a 10th century monk.
 He was known as a healer and a prophet.
 Two characteristics of this saint that are repeated over and over in accounts of his life are his strict personal asceticism and his benevolence and generosity towards others.
 This monastery is one of Greece's most impressive examples of early monastic architecture and is famous for its ancient Byzantine mosaics.
 During the Ottoman occupation of Greece, Osios Loukas witnessed a great deal of fighting as the cannons in the courtyard testify.
-Today, the monastery is home to only a handful of monks but the relics of St. Luke of Steiris, which had been taken in 1204 when the area was occupied by Frankish invaders connected to the Fourth
+Today, the monastery is home to only a handful of monks but the relics of St. Luke of Steiris, which had been taken in 1204 when the area was occupied by Frankish invaders connected to the Fourth Crusade, were returned by the Vatican to the monastery in 1986.